Syd Lieberman – Telling your Family’s Stories

 Mark Wagler writes…

 In the early 70’s, when I first felt the call of oral stories, I imagined being a traveling storyteller, a minstrel performing for new audiences in new places.
 After telling stories, teaching storytelling, and directing story collecting projects in more than 700 schools and at hundreds of museums, universities, festivals, libraries, historical societies, conferences, and other learning environments, I got tired of living on the road.
 I realized that many of my stories focused on a deep sense of community, and hungered to stay at home.
-In teacher workshops, I talked about deep applications of storytelling in all aspects of the Read the rest of this entry »
+In teacher workshops, I talked about deep applications of storytelling in all aspects of the Read more »

 Karen Czarnik is an amazing singer and storyteller in her own right.
 I saw her present a workshop on this topic at the Ohio Storytelling conference and was so impressed with her I had to being her on the Art of Storytelling with Brother Wolf so that she could free up all of our voices for singing…